cmsc733/cmsc733.github.io/project3.md

 - **Perspective-n-Point**
 - **Bundle Adjustment**

-*(If you haven't heard of the above terminology before, don't worry!
-If you knew the following already, you wouldn't be taking the class right now!)*

 <a name='intradtro'></a>
-## 3. Phase 1: Traditional Approach
+## 3. Traditional Approach to the SfM problem

 <a name='featmatch'></a>
 ### 3.1.
 Feature Matching, Fundamental Matrix and RANSAC
-We have already learned about keypoint matching using SIFT keypoints and descriptors (Recall Project 2: Panorama Stitching).
+We have already learned about keypoint matching using SIFT keypoints and descriptors (Recall Project 1: Panorama Stitching).
 It is important to refine the matches by rejecting outline correspondence.
 Before rejecting the correspondences, let us first understand what Fundamental matrix is!

 <div class="fig fighighlight">
   <img src="/assets/2019/p3/featmatch.png" width="100%">